(Part 1: How people and machines came to be in relationship together and the Gig economy)

 It is not hard to see that employment is changing rapidly and shows high volatility worldwide.
 Many employees feel like they are on an employment roller coaster that takes off when they least expect it.

-To make sure you don’t wake up one day jobless and without options, it is important to stay on top of the future of work trends.
 According to the PubLoft Blog, there are basically two sides to the future of work currently: freelancing and the robot/AI/automation revolution, often referred to as the Fourth Industrial Revolution.
 Since there is a lot to say about both sides of the future of work, in this article I will focus on the freelancing part of the story.

 My next article will explain more about the Fourth Industrial Revolution AND how people skills fit into the picture.
 Where the two sides of the future of work come together is in the story of how people and machines evolved from being used as tools to being in in relationship with each other.
 What???
 Yes, that is what I meant.
 People as tools, machines as tools and now they are “in relationship”.
 I’ll explain more later.